 The ways you motivate team members is often similar to the ways you motivate yourself at work.
 This can include breaking up large tasks into smaller, more manageable ones, asking for input and feedback, and taking regular breaks to de-stress during intense work.
 As you discuss your motivational techniques, remember that you may have to coordinate with a variety of people as a project manager, including departments and executives, you have no authority over in the hierarchy of things.

-To address that issue, career coach Alina Campos recommends showing your interviewers that you're willing to do your share of the work on a project.
-'Really good project managers, they get in there and they get their hands dirty.
-What I mean by that is they are right there along with their team making sure things are happening.'
+To address that issue, show your interviewers that you're willing to do your share of the work on a project.
 Be ready with an example of how you shared tasks and collaborated with others on the project, taking their ideas, workload and concerns into account.

 6. 'How have you dealt with a team member that is underperforming on the project?'